UCD-pbio-rclub/Rclub-r4ds_Julin.Maloof/R=club-May-10/May10.md

 ```r
 1:3 + 1:10
 ```
-This returns an error because one vector is shorter than the other and it is unclear what to do.
+This returns a warning because one vector is shorter than the other and it is unclear what to do.

 _6. What trigonometric functions does R provide?_